-Even if you have a poor to fair credit score, it’s still possible to get a personal loan (and one with a reasonably competitive interest rate).
-To help you out, we researched over 50 different online and traditional lenders to find the best personal loans for borrowers with bad credit.
-We’ve compiled our top picks in the list below.
+If you have a poor to fair credit score, it’s still possible to get a personal loan, even one with a reasonably competitive interest rate.
+To help you compare personal loans, we researched over 50 different online and traditional lenders to find the best personal loans for borrowers with bad credit.
+Our top picks are compiled in the list below.

 - Best for Bad Credit (Under 630)